 To reduce the incentive to work, the Skidelskys recommended a tax on consumption (not income) and no tax benefit on a company’s expenditure on advertising.
 That may discourage consumption but the insatiable hunger for profit means wealth spilling over many lifetimes of consumption is not enough.
 Perhaps, we need to ask again: how much profit is profit enough?

-The question may sound naïve in a developed free market but, increasingly, the industry is shifting away from the values of a Feuerstein or, say, a heavily-unionised-yet profitable Southwest Airlines.
+The question may sound naïve in a developed free market economy but, increasingly, the industry is shifting away from the values of a Feuerstein or, say, a heavily-unionised-yet profitable Southwest Airlines.
 Instead, the Koch brothers — Charles and David — probably best represent the psyche of the majority of contemporary corporate players chasing endless growth.

 With a fortune of $35 billion, third only to that of Bill Gates and Warren Buffett, the two oil kings have been fighting for minimal taxes and social security services along with abolition of environmental and other regulations.
 According to a Greenpeace report, the Koch brothers doled out more money than even ExxonMobil between 2005 and 2008 to organisations to block global warming legislations.
 They also generously sponsored campaigns against Barack Obama’s healthcare reform and economic stimulus programmes.